FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ### Differences from the standard HTML5 tags

-  * We DO NOT use text in the tags like:
+We DO NOT use text in the tags like:

     <view>I am Vincent</view>

 ## A Sample

-For example, if we want to show a user List with avatar and user name, we use the following markup statments:
+For example, if we want to show a user list with avatar and user name, we use the following markup statments:

     <!-- define a activity -->